DrugBud-Suite/DockM8/README.md

 ## Issues and bug reports

-Please you the issue system built into github to report issues.
+Please you the [issue system](https://github.com/DrugBud-Suite/DockM8/issues) built into github to report issues.
 They will be resolved as soon as possible.

 ## Acknowledgements

+This project is a collaboration between the [Volkamer](https://volkamerlab.org/) and [Hirsch](https://www.helmholtz-hips.de/en/research/teams/team/drug-design-and-optimisation/) labs.

-We acknowledge and thank the authors of the packages used in DockM8.
+We acknowledge and thank the authors of the various packages used in DockM8.
 Please see the publication for citations.

 ## Citation